Maestro by Oteligence · Java Observability

 03

-Maestro generates an 18 KB OTel Extension JAR that plugs into the OTel Agent's Extension API.
-You also receive an HTML Instrumentation Summary — an interactive report with every instrumented class, method, complexity scores, and exact run commands.
+Maestro produces one ~18 KB OTel Extension JAR per service, already compiled — plugs into the OTel Agent's Extension API.
+You also get the resolved javaagent.config, the OTel Collector config for your APM, and an HTML Instrumentation Summary — an interactive report with every instrumented method, scoring breakdown, and cross-service edges.

 ├─ javaagent.config ← OTel agent settings